digitalnature-ie/igr/README.md

 #> [1] "A 0 9" "Z 0 0" "Z 5 0"
 ```

-To generate and append Irish grid references to an sf object in base r:
+To include Irish grid references (with spaces) in the result using base
+r:

 ``` r
 p_sf$igr <- st_irishgridrefs(p_sf, sep = " ")